dfederlein/vagrant-tower/README.md

 Now you can log into AWX at https://192.168.250.10 or the IP you have specified.
 Further information about AWX can be found here: http://www.ansibleworks.com/releases/awx/docs/awx_user_guide-latest.pdf

+The user to log in as is:

+User: admin
+Password: password

 To use the ansible CLI on the awx host:
 ```
 vagrant ssh awx